Patra2020/CNNlytical/README.md

 # CNNlytical
-Summer Of Code(SoC) assignements for the learning project CNN-lytical
+Summer Of Code(SoC) assignments for the learning project CNN-lytical